JosephWhittaker/Hello-World/README.md

 - On offense:
   - *Wii* Sports is liked for being similar to real life, and your approach should be mainly the same here as it is for real baseball!
 Keep your eye on the ball and protect the plate!

+### About this page
+#### This website is designed to provide tips about how to play certain games on *Wii* Sports and suggest strategies to help players win!